Matzefritz/HiWonder_MentorPi/docs/documentation.md

 ## imu_calib
 This package contains the code required to run the IMU calibration.
 More info on how to calibrate the IMU can be found in the [IMU calibration section](#imu-calibration-instructions).
 Note: the IMU calibration file is not saved in this folder, it is saved in the `calibration` package.

-## ldrobot-lidar-ros2 -> ldlidar_node
+## ldrobot-lidar-ros2
-This package handles the communication with the LiDAR sensor, the code is from this repository: https://github.com/Myzhar/ldrobot-lidar-ros2
+This package handles the communication with the LiDAR sensor, it is based on this repository: https://github.com/Myzhar/ldrobot-lidar-ros2
 The actual ROS2 package lies in the `ldlidar_node` folder.
 The `ldlidar.yaml` file in the folder `ldlidar_node/params` defines important hardware dependent variables, such as the used serial port and the exact model of the LiDAR.
 The node `ldlidar_node` (the package and node name are identical for this package) can be launched with a launch file provided in the `launch` folder of the package.
 Multiple launch files are provided, altough only `ldlidar.launch.py` has been tested.

 ## orchestrator_launch
-This package contains the files to launch SLAM.
-The `slam_toolbox.launch.py` starts up the SLAM algorithm and `launch_full_slam_stack.launch.py` launches this file along with the controller, lidar, camera and joystick.
+This package is used as a place for launch scripts.
+The `slam_toolbox.launch.py` starts up the SLAM algorithm and `launch_full_slam_stack.launch.py` launches the `slam_toolbox`, `controller`, `ldlidar_node`, `usb_cam` and `joystick_control`.

 ## peripherals
-The peripherals package contains:
+The peripherals package contains some code but mainly launch scripts to launch a multitude of different functionality:
-- code to use the joystick/teleop, can be launched via `joystick_control.launch.py` or `teleop_key_control.launch.py`
+- `joystick_control.launch.py` launches a node which handles communication with the game controller.
-- code to use the camera, can be launched via `usb_cam.launch.py`
+- `usb_cam.launch.py` launches the camera node.
-- other code for debugging
+- `apriltag.launch.py` launches the AprilTag detection.

 ## simulations
 This package contains: